nasa/cmr-graphql/README.md

 For all supported arguments and columns, see [the schema](src/types/collection.graphql).

-GraphQL queries CMR's GraphDB in order to find related collections on supported fields.
+CMR-GraphQL queries CMR's GraphDB in order to find related collections on supported fields.
 These related collections can be returned as part of the Collection type response.

 `relatedCollections` will return related collections, with those collections that share the most relationships first